jokilic/moderni_alias/README.md

 ## Things I still want to do:

-- [ ] Add a 'Just play' button which throws you in the game and shows you a score in the end
+- [ ] Add a short (?) with a tooltip explaining about normal and quick games
+- [ ] Implement 'HowToPlay' screen
+- [ ] Implement 'GeneralInfo' screen
 - [ ] Add 'focusNodes' to be able to press Enter to go to the next team name field
 - [ ] Make the app responsive with 'MediaQuery.of(context).size'
 - [ ] Refactor 'theme' property